 We have a house rabbit.
-We wanted to be quirky and hipster, but I’m too old and didn’t want a beard – so we got a house rabbit.
+We wanted to be quirky and hipster, but I’m too old and didn’t want a beard – so we got a house rabbit who taught me to never give up.
 He’s called Cookie, hops around the house and occasionally retires to his hutch fitted into one of the kitchen cupboards that used to house saucepans.

 We expected him to live for about five years but now he’s eight, and until last week, there was no sign of him letting us put the saucepans back.
 Last week however, he started falling over and we thought he had reached the end of his carrot fuelled existence.